feeltrig/my-app/checklist.md

 3. have a mongodb backend with prisma or without prisma
 4. fetch all data from backend
 5. forced login or sign up
+6. add my account page
+7. all routes and clean up the code for backend
+8. try protected routes for more safety
+9. create all context to save data on client for userprofile